-The global economy has been significantly affected by the prolonged COVID-19 pandemic.
-Whilst mass vaccination programmes have begun in different countries and regions starting from the first quarter of 2021, progress remains to be made in light of the logistical challenge in administering the same to the global population.
-Until the spread of the coronavirus has been halted, the pace of global economic recovery is unlikely to be expeditious.
-Accordingly, the Group's revenue and profitability for the Year had been severely affected by the outbreak of COVID-19 and the Directors expect the forthcoming business environment would continuing remain challenging.
+The global economy has been significantly affected by the COVID-19 since 2020.
+Mainland China is still being impacted by the COVID-19 with the ware of new cases of COVID-19 sparked largely by the Omicron variant.
+Unless the spread of the COVID-19 has been halted, the pace of global economic recovery is unlikely to be expeditious.
+Accordingly, the Group's revenue and profitability for the Year had still been affected by COVID-19, and the Directors expect the forthcoming business environment would remain challenging.